2025 ZONES

 Pressure Care

 Most pressure injuries are avoidable, making them an unacceptable patient harm.
-A simple and well-known care bundle approach can help prevent their occurrence.
-This session will help you identify patients at risk of pressure ulceration and ensure a prevention programme is in place.
+A simple and well-known care-bundle approach can help prevent their occurrence.
+Repositioning plays a central role in this.
+But the need to facilitate reperfusion after moving the patient is often overlooked.
+This session will discuss the importance of repositioning to reperfuse.

 Patient communication